uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `Done looks like:` My RSS feed is updated whenever content matching my filters is deposited

-## Submission 4 - RSS feed updates for users and re-use
+## Submission 4 - RSS feed updates for users and re-use \# Early Adopter
 `As a:`depositor to the repository

 `I want to:` have an RSS feed to re-use (for example, so I can place a feed on my personal website directing users to all instances of my work in the repository)